This is a detailed walk-through of how to service or rebuild your 1997-2000 Honda CR250 Carburetor.

 *For the 2001 model year Honda switched to the Mikuni TMX 11a that is not covered in this rebuild.

-There are a few carb jetting differences between these carb models, but the biggest difference is the PJ28L had the electronic power jet solenoid option.
-If your carburetor does not have a power jet solenoid, everything else in this service guide applies.
+There are a few carb jetting differences between these carb models, but the most significant difference is the PJ28L had the electronic power jet solenoid option.
+If your carburetor does not have a power jet solenoid, everything else in this service guide still applies.

 - Philips screwdriver